DivyaKetha/Cryptonic-Area-Internship/Project-02:OSINT/README.md

 ## 🧠 What I Learned

 OSINT depends on cross-checking multiple free tools — no single source gives the full picture.
 A wildcard SSL certificate can hide subdomains from tools like crt.sh, and testing the wrong URL (a redirect instead of the live page) can quietly produce misleading results.
 Most of all: a surprising amount of security-relevant information is public — the skill is knowing where to look, and knowing what not to publish.

+## 🚨 Disclaimer

+Passive, publicly-available OSINT only — no intrusive or unauthorized activity was performed against any target.